-NYSDEC and NYSDOH believe that all cyanobacteria blooms should be avoided, even if measured microcystin levels are less than the recommended threshold level.
+NYSDEC and NYSDOH recommend that all cyanobacteria blooms should be avoided, even if measured microcystin levels are less than the recommended threshold level.
 Other toxins may be present, and illness is possible even in the absence of toxins.

-7.2 Drinking Water and Swimming Beach HABs History
+1.25 Drinking Water and Swimming Beach HABs History

 Across New York, NYSDOH first sampled ambient water for toxin measurement in 2001, and raw and finished drinking water samples beginning in 2010.
-Two public water supplies were sampled in a 2012 pilot study that included both fixed interval and bloom based event criteria.
+Two public water supplies were sampled in a 2012 pilot study that included both fixed interval and bloombased event criteria.
 While microcystin has been detected in pre-treatment water occasionally, rarely have any detects been found in finished water.
-To date, no samples of finished water have exceeded the $0.3 \ \mu g/L$ microcystin health advisory limit (HAL).
-Many different water systems using different source waters have been sampled, and drinking water HABs toxin sampling has increased substantially since 2015 when the USEPA released the microcystin and cylindrospermopsin HALs.
+To date, no samples of finished water have exceeded the 0.3 μg/L microcystin health advisory limit (HAL).
+Many different water systems using different source waters have been sampled and drinking water HABs toxin sampling has increased substantially since 2015 when the USEPA released the microcystin and cylindrospermopsin HALs.
 The information gained from this work and a review of the scientific literature was used to create the current NYSDOH HABs drinking water response protocol.
-This document contains background information on HABs and toxins, when and how water supplies should be sampled, drinking water treatment optimization, and steps to be taken if health advisories are exceeded (which has not yet occurred in New York State).
+This document contains background information on HABs and toxins, when and how water supplies should be sampled, drinking water treatment optimization, and steps to be taken if health advisories are exceeded.

-In 2018 the USEPA started monitoring for their Unregulated Contaminant Monitoring Rule 4 (UCMR 4) which includes several HAB toxins.
-In 2018 the USEPA will sample 32 public water systems in New York State.
+In 2018, the USEPA started monitoring for their Unregulated Contaminant Monitoring Rule 4 (UCMR 4) which includes several HAB toxins.
+In 2018 the USEPA sampled 32 public water systems in New York State.
 The UCMR 4 is expected to bring further attention to this issue leading to a greater demand for monitoring at PWSs.
-To help with the increasing demand for laboratory analysis of microcystin, the NYSDOH Environmental Laboratory Approval Program (ELAP) is offering certification for laboratories performing HAB toxin analysis, starting in spring 2018, and public water supplies should only use ELAP certified labs and consult with local health departments (with the support of NYSDOH) prior to beginning HAB toxin monitoring and response actions.
+To help with the increasing demand for laboratory analysis of microcystin, the NYSDOH Environmental Laboratory Approval Program (ELAP) offers certification for laboratories performing total microcystins analysis.
+Public water supplies should only use ELAP certified labs and consult with local health departments (with the support of NYSDOH) prior to beginning HAB toxin monitoring and response actions.